Arch-Network/docs/learn/introduction.md

 Utilizing Arch's innovative design construct, dApp developers can now build with the needed flexibility and robustness without sacrificing self-custody, liquidity and interoperability.

-Discover the future of Bitcoin programs with Arch Network.
+Discover the future of Bitcoin programmability with Arch Network.